bethsheets/Population-Genomics-via-RNAseq/guide-to-R-scripts.md

 -

 ### Look at ancestry with admixture
-- you will need to make a plink file from your vcf file instead of using your 012 matrix
+- Make a plink file from your VCF
+	`bash plink-from-vcf.sh infile.vcf outfile`
+- Run admixture on the cluster